cpojer/mootools-tree/README.md

 * listSelector: (string, defaults to *li*) The element which contains elements determined by the *selector* and *childSelector* options
 * childSelector: (string, defaults to *ul*) Selector for the elements that are to be collapsed and expanded

+### Collapse.Persistent

+An interface to persist the state of collapse-able Tree.
+Extend this to use a new persistent storage.
+Included are Cookie and LocalStorage classes, but you can only need to extend and override `getState` and `setState` to use something else, such as `globalStorage`, `userData` for IE, or some cross-browser storage utility.

 ### Collapse.Cookie

 Create a new instance of Collapse.Cookie